 - k = K/Y, the capital-output ratio.
 Since the model assumes constant returns to scale, k = ΔK/ΔY.

-Now, if you plug s = S/Y, and ΔK/ΔY into the formula above, you get
+Now, if we plug s = S/Y and ΔK/ΔY into the formula above, we get

 For example, if the business sector spends $12 billion to buy new machines and the depreciation of the existing machines is $2, the net investment is $10 billion.
 As a result, the capital stock (machines) in the economy increased by $10 billion.